jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You're in the game right now.

-If you eat a salad, do push-ups, take a cold shower, read a book, then these things really happen in the real-life game of civilization.
+If you eat a salad, do push-ups, take a cold shower, or read a book, then these things happen in the real-life game of civilization.

-We are always lifeforms playing the game of civilization.

-Darth Blockbuster will never, ever, ever, "see the light" and play the game for you.
+Darth Blockbuster will never, ever, "see the light" and play the game for you.
 It's not his job.
-That's why I'm not writing to "The Executive."
-I'm writing to you, Stargazer.
-You're the player god!

 ![Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)